-If you cannot run Liquibase directly against a database, there are two major options to ensure your database is kept up to date
+If you cannot run Liquibase directly against a database, there are two major options to ensure your database is kept up to date.

 The most common way to manage "offline" databases is to use the

 This SQL includes inserts into the DATABASECHANGELOG table and can be ran against any database to both upgrade it and keep its history correct.

 It is important that the database you generate the SQL from is the same as the database(s) you plan to run the SQL against.

-If your environment does not lend itself to using updateSql with test and backup databases, you can run Liquibase using an “offline” database.
+update-sqlwith test and backup databases, you can run Liquibase using an “offline” database.

 diff, or preconditions as there is nothing to actually update or state to check.

-An offline database is “connected” to using a url syntax of
+An offline database is “connected” to using a URL syntax of

 ||Specify the file acting as the DATABASECHANGELOG table.
 Defaults to

 ||Specify the database version to ensure generated SQL matches target database version.
 Example: 5.4.2 or 184.108.40.206|

 ||Specify "product name" seen by the JDBC driver.|

 ||Specify the connection catalog|